mg-04/mg-04.github.io/_articles/vlsi/inverter.md

 - `PP`/`NP` layer area too small.

 There are two ways to solve it
-1. Change the via to have more rows and columns
+1. Increase via rows/columns
     - This is simple.
 Changing it to 4 will work
 2. Manually draw a larger `OD`/`PP`/`NP` around the current layer
     - This is more risky, as changing one layer may violate other spacing/enclosure rules
-    - but useful for aggressive optimizations, if you know what you are doing
+    - but useful for aggressive optimizations, as you will see [later](/articles/vlsi/adder#6-m2-connections-and-vias)

 ![](/images/vlsi/inv/drc_body_fixed.png)

-After fixing it and making sure the area rules are satisfied, we are now DRC clean!
+> After fixing them and making sure the area rules are satisfied, we are now **DRC clean!**
+{: .notice--success}

-## 4. VIA
+## 4. Gate Via
 We are done, are we?
-There's one more step to connect a wire from our silicon poly.
+There's one more step to connect a wire from our silicon Poly.
 Add a `M1-PO` via.

-The `M1-PO` via they provide also has 3 layers: `PO`, `CO`, `M1` (start, via, destination sandwich).
-You need to make sure **every** layer does not violate DRC!
+Similar to the Body Vias, this `M1-PO` also has layers
+- `PO`
+- `CO`
+- `M1`

+**All layers** must satisfy DRC rules.

 Now run a DRC:

 ![](/images/vlsi/inv/drc_co.png)

 RIP, another two violations.
-Make only the `M1` layer visible for more clarity
+Make only `M1` visible for more clarity
 - `M1` of the via is too close with our VOUT `M1`.
     - Fix: Move either one away to at least 0.09 um apart
 - `M1` of the via's area is too small.
 It's like an island
-    - Fix: Add more `M1` to the via so its area is more than 0.042 um2
+    - Fix: Add more `M1` to the via so its area is more than 0.042 um²

 ![](/images/vlsi/inv/drc_co_clean.png)

 # LVS
-Move the M1 pins over to the metals.
+Move the Generated M1 Pins over to the metals.

-Now let's check LVS.
-Read the [tutorial](https://www.bioee.ee.columbia.edu/courses/cad/html/calibre.html) again...
+Check LVS.
+Read the [tutorial](https://www.bioee.ee.columbia.edu/courses/cad/html/calibre.html) for the setup

 ![](/images/vlsi/inv/lvs.png)

 RIP, we got 4 "Incorrect Ports" errors.
 LVS somehow does not recognize our pins and decide, despite they are created with labels!
-This is very rare
+This is very rare...

 In this case, first check if Virtuoso recognizes the pin.
 Try moving the pins around and see if the label ("VOUT") and the cross shows up.
-If not, delete the pins and "Update from Source" again.
-Make sure you check "Create Label"!
+If not, delete the pins and "Connectivity/Update/All from Source" again.
+Make sure you select the **"Create Label"** option

 ![](/images/vlsi/inv/lvs_check.png)

-Here, we have everything, let's *manually* add the labels to the pins again to let LVS know.
+Here, we *do* have everything, let's *manually* add the labels to the pins again to let LVS know.
-- Click "l" and create label "VOUT".
+1. Click `l` and create label "VOUT".
-- Click the center of your pin
+2. Click the center of your pin
-- Choose "Purpose": "pin" as the object
+3. Choose "Purpose": "pin" as the object

 ![](/images/vlsi/inv/lvs_pin.png)

-Now, as a proof of concept, run LVS again to see if the error count drops to 3
+Now, as a **proof of concept**, run LVS again to see if the error count drops to 3

 ![](/images/vlsi/inv/lvs_fix.png)

-Yep, so add labels to the other 3, and you will be LVS clean!
+Yep, so add labels to the other 3, and you will be **LVS clean!**

 # FAQ
-> When I open Cadence, all my instances look like red boxes
+> When I open Virtuoso, all my instances show up as **red boxes**

-Click `Shift+F` to display instances, and `Ctrl+F` to hide
+Click `Shift+F` to display instances, and `Ctrl+F` to hide them

 > My pins do not have labels on them (or LVS doesn't recognize them)

-In "I/O Pins", you have to set "Pin Label/Create Label As/Label", and set the font height to (0.1 recommended), and
+In "I/O Pins", you have to set "Pin Label/Create Label As/Label", - Set the font height to 0.1 (recommended)
 - "Layer Name": "Same As Pin"
 - "Layer Purpose": "Same As Pin"

-> I
+> Cadence keyboard shortcuts stopped responding

 Stacked functions.
-Close some tabs, and press `ESC`
+Close unused tabs, and press `ESC` to quit current functions

 > My layout nets are not showing up

-Open with Layout XL
+Open with **Layout XL**

- Do a C+CC extraction only.
-If you do RCC, Cadence will crash.